MarkFarmiloe/immersive-go-course/projects/output-and-error-handling/README.md

 In Go, we access standard out and standard error with `os.Stdout` and `os.Stderr`.

 Write to them by writing code like `fmt.Fprint(os.Stdout, "Hello")` or `fmt.Fprint(os.Stderr, "Something went wrong")`.
-The "F” before "printf” stands for "file”.
+The "F” before "print” stands for "file”.
 We're saying "print some string to a file I'll specify as the first argument”.
 In Unix systems, we often like to pretend anything we read or write is a file.

 More often, we'll write `fmt.Print("Hello")`.
 This is the same as writing `fmt.Fprint(os.Stdout, "Hello")`.
 If you look at [the Go standard library source code](https://cs.opensource.google/go/go/+/refs/tags/go1.19.5:src/fmt/print.go;l=251-253), you can see it's literally the same.
 But we can choose to write to other locations, and _sometimes_ we _should_.
 This is why we are thinking about `Stdout` and `Stderr` separately now.